 These visual records of early artists helped to stimulate the establishment of many of our national parks.

 Today, painters continue to document national park landscapes with contemporary approaches and techniques.
 Writers, sculptors, musicians, composers, and other performing artists also draw upon the multifaceted quality of parks for inspiration.

 These artists translate the national park's purpose, as a place of pleasure and preservation, into images which bring others enjoyment and a deeper understanding of the parks many Americans may never visit.

-Artists are also required to provide the copyright for this artwork to the National Park Service.
+Artists were also required to provide the copyright for this artwork to the National Park Service.
 The National Park Service will not allow the commercial use of any donated artwork once it is selected and accessioned into the Park's permanent museum collection.
 Artwork may be used in exhibits and for educational purposes by Rocky Mountain National Park's nonprofit cooperating association for their products.

 These creative works are exhibited as frequently as possible and shared with the public through other appropriate means.
 Artwork not on display is stored in the park's secure, environmentally controlled museum storage facility.

 A jury panel of professional artists will select one or more pieces of visual artwork from the previous year's donations, to become part of the park's permanent museum collection.

 Selection is based on artistic caliber, the artwork's ability to communicate the values and processes of Rocky Mountain National Park, and to meet the needs and scope of the park's art collection.